CalRecycle Contractor Publications Guide

 • Author.

-• Document title or name of web page if source is not a downloadable document.
+• Document title or name of the web page

 Example of bibliography source citations: